In a rented home off Kennedy Boulevard, Jim Ward painted the green dining room his wife's favorite wine red.

 He said he will apply for a Small Business Administration low-interest loan to repair his home.
-He will repay the missed mortgage payments with FEMA housing money and a loan from a friend.
+He will pay back the missed mortgage payments with FEMA housing money and borrow from a friend.

 He would rather be mired in debt than ruin his credit by walking away.

 "My wife and I have worked 20 years to get where we're at," Ward said.
 "I can't start over."

 Ward was a foster child who was raised by a fisherman.
 He can fix a lot of things.
 But for 31 years, he has been a hairdresser, an occupation he chose because he loves women and stuck with because he likes seeing a smile when he "spins someone in that mirror."
 He has worked for Fantastic Sams for more than half of his career.